The Best Dubai Itinerary – 7-14 Days in Dubai

 If you are into waterparks, you can head to Wild Wadi Waterpark.

 It belongs to the Jumeirah Group and has some cool slides and fun water activities.
 As a guest of any Jumeirah hotel, you will have free access (which actually was a reason for me to book a night at a Jumeirah hotel once).

-If not, you can buy tickets online (skip the lines).
-The tickets are not cheap, but kids in particular will love it.
+The tickets are not cheap, but kids, in particular, will love it.
 It would be easy to spend a full day there.

 From the waterpark, you will have great views of the Burj al Arab, one of the most iconic buildings in Dubai.

 The food there is overpriced and not that great, but it is a nice activity.
 You can read my full review here.

 How to get there: There is no metro station close by.
 You can get to “Mall of Emirates” and then take a taxi or bus to get there.
 It is just right next to the entrance of Burj al-Arab (which is not open to the public though).